kmzbrnoI/rcs-api/api-specs.md

  * Returns `MTB_FILE_CANNOT_ACCESS` when cannot access configuration file.
  * Returns `MTB_FILE_DEVICE_OPENED` when trying to load configuration with opened device.
- * Old configuration is kept when cannot access file.
+ * Old configuration is kept if cannot access file.
+ * Filename `filename` is used for future saving of config.
+ * **Caller is recommended to call this function right after API version determination.**
+ * At start, library can load default config from from its working path, however in most cases there would be no config file.
+The responsibility for setting the config files location is not caller.

 ##### `function SaveConfig(filename:PChar):Integer`

  * Saves current library configuration to file `filename`
- * When `filename` is empty string, configuration is saved to default location (`./mtb/data/mtbcfg.ini`)
- * This function can save configuration to another location, however, at the next boot, `./mtb/data/mtbcfg.ini` will be loaded.
  * Returns 0 by default.
  * Returns `MTB_FILE_CANNOT_ACCESS` when cannot access configuration file.
  * This function could be called at any time.